-If you’re visiting St Lucia soon then you might be wondering if it is safe to swim in the ocean in St Lucia.
+If you’re visiting St Lucia soon then you might be wondering how safe the ocean waters are.

-You’re not the only one.
+You’re not the only one, I was wondering the exact same thing before I visited.
 That’s why I’ve put together this ultimate guide which includes all the information you need.

 The beaches on the western side of the island are the calmest.
 These beaches face the Caribbean Sea and you’ll find the water to be super calm and perfect for all levels of swimmer.